cmshanahan/nhl-contract-predictions/README.md

 Baseline score.

 ### kMeans Clustering:
 One notion I had going into this project was that there are different types of players who would have different stats valued differently when it comes to contract negotiations.
+I hypothesized that
 Cluster plots here

 ### Gradient Boosting Regressor: